 Subdivision

-The subdivision of land should not result in the fragmentation of land where it would prevent the development of land in accordance with the objectives of this Schedule.
+The subdivision of land should not prevent the development of land in accordance with the objectives of this Schedule.

 Exemption from notice and review

 An application to subdivide land is exempt from the notice requirements of section 52(1)(a), (b) and (d), the decision requirements of section 64(1), (2) and (3) and the review rights of section 82(1) of the Act.